Canadian prime minister's top aide quits over expenses scandal

 Opinion polls show the Conservatives trailing the Liberals, who have steadily grown more popular since Justin Trudeau - the telegenic son of former Liberal prime minister Pierre Trudeau - was elected leader last month.

-Conservative MP Michelle Rempel, who holds a junior position as parliamentary secretary to the environment minister, was the only member of the cabinet to respond immediately to the scandal.
-She told CTV she was “disappointed in what appears to be some serious problems on behalf of one of our former senators.”
+Canada’s federal ethics commissioner is examining whether Wright broke government rules about giving gifts.

-Harper - who leaves for a South American trip on Tuesday - has twice previously shut down Canada’s parliament to sidestep political problems.
-Harper spokesman Andrew MacDougall dismissed reports saying the prime minister might do the same next month.
+Duffy was named to the unelected Senate in December 2008 and was a popular and effective fund-raiser for the party.

-Harper named Duffy to the unelected Senate in December 2008 and he was a popular and effective fund-raiser for the party.
+The Conservatives initially said he had shown leadership by accepting the check rather than leaving taxpayers on the hook for the C$90,000.